akka/akka/akka-docs/rst/java/futures.rst

 This example is behaving like ``Future``: every stage is executed on an explicitly specified ``Executor``.

 .. note::
-   When in doubt, use explicit versions.
-Always use explicit versions with a dedicated executor/dispatcher for long-running or blocking computations, such as IO operations.
+   When in doubt, async methods with explicit executor should be used.
+Always async methods with a dedicated executor/dispatcher for long-running or blocking computations, such as IO operations.

 See also: